replicatedhq/help-center/content/docs/troubleshoot/analyze-examples/config-management.md

 The support bundle analyzers will detect if Chef or Puppet agents are installed and configured, and surface this as informational.
 It's important to know this when troubleshooting a server because manual changes may not be possible.

+Below is an example of a list of analyzers that will parse the output of the command `ps aux` to detect if chef or puppet is running.

 ```yaml
 analyze:
   v1: